 Award-winning Author, Columnist, Radio Personality, and Self-help specialist Dr. Raeleen D’Agostino Mautner advocates preserving Italian lifestyle traditions as the road to physical and emotional well-being.
 She is an internationally acclaimed writer, speaker, behaviorist, and former stress-reduction interventionist at Yale University.

-Her latest book, “Lemons into Limoncello: From Loss to Personal Renaissance with the Zest of Italy” was recently released by HCI Books, and is available whereever books are sold.
-It was featured in Fra Noi Magazine, as well as Counselor Magazine, and The Italian Tribune, for which Dr. Mautner writes a weekly advice column.
-She has also written for America Oggi, Psychology Today, The Chicago Tribune and numerous other publications.
+“Lemons into Limoncello: From Loss to Personal Renaissance with the Zest of Italy” was published by HCI Books, and is available whereever books are sold.
+It was featured in Fra Noi Magazine, as well as Counselor Magazine, and The Italian Tribune.

 As consultant to the MOU project among the Dept of Education/Global languages–NY Italian Consulate-IACE (Italian American Committee on Education), Dr. Mautner created the first Italian Language Resource Center for Italian Language Teachers in Connecticut.
 She currently writes, consults and speaks on ways to live well, by incorporating the positive, traditional Italian lifestyle principles that are also rooted in the psychology literature of well-being.